-HOW DO I KNOW IF MY CHILDREN QUALIFY AS HOMELESS, MIGRANT, OR RUNAWAY?
+How Do I Know If My Children Qualify As Homeless, Migrant, OR Runaway?

 Do the members of your household lack a permanent address?
 Are you staying together in a shelter, hotel, or other temporary housing arrangement?
 Does your family relocate on a seasonal basis?
 Are any children living with you who have chosen to leave their prior family or household?
 If you believe children in your household meet these descriptions these children are eligible for free meals.

-DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
+Do I Need To Fill Out An Application For Each Child?

 No. Use one Free and Reduced Price School Meals Application for all students in your household.

-DO I HAVE TO INCLUDE VERY MEMBER OF MY HOUSEHOLD ON THE APPLICATION?
+Do I Have To INCLUDE Every Member Of My Household On The Application?

 Yes.
 You must include everyone who lives in the home.

-MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
-DO I NEED TO FILL OUT A NEW ONE?
+My Child’s Application Was Approved Last Year.
+Do I Need To Fill Out A New One?

 Yes.
 Your child’s application is only good for that school year and for the first few days of this school year.
 You must send in a new application for each new school year.

-I GET WIC.
-CAN MY CHILDREN GET FREE MEALS?
+I Get WIC.
+Can My Children Get Free Meals?

 Children in households participating in WIC may be eligible for free or reduced price meals.
 Please send in an application.

-IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
+If I Don’t Qualify Now, May I Apply Later?

-Yes, you may apply at any time during the school year.
+Tracy Unified School District is asking that every family submit an application, whether you believe you are eligible or not.
+If it is determined you are not currently eligible you may re-apply at any time during the school year.
 For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.

-MAY I APPLY IF SOMEONE IN MY HOUSEHOLD IS NOT A U.S. CITIZEN?
+May I Apply If Someone In My Household Is Not A U.S. Citizen?

 Yes.
 You, your children, or other household members do not have to be U.S. citizens to apply for free or reduced price meals.

-WHAT IF MY INCOME IS NOT ALWAYS THE SAME?
+What If My Income Is Not Always The Same?

 List the amount that you normally receive.
 For example, if you normally make $1000 each month, but you missed some work last month and only made $900, put down that you made $1000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
 If you have lost a job or had your hours or wages reduced, use your current income.

-I have a question about filling out areas of my application, who do I contact?
+I Have A Question About Filling Out Areas Of My Application, Who Do I Contact?
 Please contact the Food Service office at (209) 830-3256.

-How long does it take to receive my eligibility status?
+How Long Does It Take To Receive My Eligibility Status?
 The school district has 10 working days to process your application.
 By using the online application, it will reduce the amount of time it takes to review and process your application significantly.

-How will i be informed of the status of my application?
+How Will I Be Informed Of The Status Of My Application?

 Once your application is processed you will receive a confirmation letter in the mail.